-Corporate responsibility is key to Cairn and its business principles are based on these core values:
+Corporate responsibility is key to the Company and its business principles are based on these core values:

-- Respect: Cairn acts with respect for people, their communities, the environment, human rights and the law.
+- Respect: we act with respect for people, their communities, the environment, human rights and the law.

-- Responsibility: Cairn behaves fairly and ethically and is accountable for its actions.
+- Responsibility: we behave fairly and ethically and are accountable for our actions.
 The Group believes in, and acts on, its responsibility to care for people, society and the environment.

-- Relationships: Cairn acts honestly, transparently and with integrity to develop strong, lasting relationships with all our stakeholders.
+- Relationships: we act honestly, transparently and with integrity to develop strong, lasting relationships with all our stakeholders.

 The Group aims for certainty in relation to the tax treatments of all items but acknowledges that this will not always be possible for instance where transactions are complex or the jurisdiction in which the Group operates has a tax regime which is new or untested.